Back

 By following “the first principle” here’s how I utilize this concept ro build scenario-based interaction flows in my design process.

-Idnetifying, Focusing on the Real Goal, Not Just Tasks
+Identifying, Focusing on the Real Goal, Not Just Tasks

 A critical first step was to identify the user’s fundamental objective rather than optimizing for superficial milestones.
 Overemphasis on short-term transactional goals (like "completing a reservation") risks creating unnecessary friction that ultimately distracts from the user’s true need: "Discovering an ideal restaurant and enjoying a memorable dining experience."